KIIS-AI-and-machine-learning/kiis-ai-and-machine-learning.github.io/index.md

 #### Day 2 Homework

-1. Watch [Introduction to Large Language Models: Video](https://www.cloudskillsboost.google/paths/118/course_templates/539/video/518194)
-2. Explore some additional reading from [Introduction to Large Language Models: Readings](https://www.cloudskillsboost.google/paths/118/course_templates/539/documents/518195)
-3. Take [Introduction to Large Language Models: Quiz](https://www.cloudskillsboost.google/paths/118/course_templates/539/quizzes/518196), getting at least 80% correct.
-4. Read [I tried 70+ best AI tools in 2025](https://www.techradar.com/best/best-ai-tools), and then choose 2 or 3 of these AI tools that you have never used before and give them a try.
+1. Read [I tried 70+ best AI tools in 2025](https://www.techradar.com/best/best-ai-tools), and then choose 2 or 3 of these AI tools that you have never used before and give them a try.
 Write a short description of each of these three tools, why you chose it, and how well it did what you asked it to do, and whether you might use it again in the future.
 Save and link to each chat if the tool allows it.
+1. Watch [Introduction to Large Language Models: Video](https://www.cloudskillsboost.google/paths/118/course_templates/539/video/518194)
+1. Explore some additional reading from [Introduction to Large Language Models: Readings](https://www.cloudskillsboost.google/paths/118/course_templates/539/documents/518195)
+1. Take [Introduction to Large Language Models: Quiz](https://www.cloudskillsboost.google/paths/118/course_templates/539/quizzes/518196), getting at least 80% correct.
-5. Discuss what you learned from this homework in your own words in your Fieldpad.
+1. Discuss what you learned from this homework in your own words in your Fieldpad.

 ---